mohitslab/namaste-react/Episode-03-laying-the-foundation/theory.md

 // render a component
 root.render(<HeadingComponent />);
 ```
+- You can also use like regular HTML tags i.e. `<HeadingComponent></HeadingComponent>`

 ## Component Composition
 - **Component Composition** means using two or more React Components together.
+- Using one React Component inside another React Component.
 - Component Composition Example:
 ```
 const Title = () => (